dhis2/dhis2-docs/src/commonmark/en/content/implementation/dhis2-as-data-warehouse.md

 ## Aggregation strategy in DHIS2

-The analysis tools in DHIS2 reads aggregated data from *data mart* tables.
+The analysis tools in DHIS2 read aggregated data from *data mart* tables.
 A data mart is a data store optimized for meeting the most common user requests for data analysis.
 The DHIS2 data mart contains data aggregated in the*space dimension* (the organisation unit